 A brand name interacts with other names from its own brand portfolio.
 It gives meaning to the mother brand and other brands in the same product range.
 A brand portfolio is actually an interrelated family of brand names.

-Clients often turn to Globrands because their brand has become too limited because of its name or its positioning.
+Clients often turn to Globrands because their brand has become too limited due to its name or its positioning.
 A name that worked 10 years ago, may no longer be adequate.
 This could be because it is not suitable for international use, or because the product offerings are starting to fall beyond the scope of the name.
 Globrands offers solutions where the right changes are made, while retaining as much of the brand’s carefully built value as possible.